 Zhana Todorova (Maritsa Plovdiv); Mila Pashkuleva (Maritsa Plovdiv); Maria-Magdalena Nedyalkova (Maritsa Plovdiv); Viktoriya Ninova (CSKA)

-The schedule for the Bulgarian women's national team in the 2026 Nations League presents serious challenges from the very first week, as the 'Lionesses' will face leading forces in world volleyball in three consecutive tournaments – in Brazil, Thailand, and Serbia.
+The program for the Bulgarian women's national team in the 2026 Nations League presents serious challenges from the very first week, as the 'Lionesses' will face leading forces in world volleyball in three consecutive tournaments – in Brazil, Thailand, and Serbia.

-Bulgaria's Schedule – Nations League 2026:
+Bulgaria's Program – Nations League 2026:

 Week 1 (Brazil, Brazil):